Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 The simplest hack is concatenate all the cells to be executed into a string, and then each code execution is independent.
 Another idea is to add a "soft_reset" message.
 Then the frontend sends a soft reset followed by each executed code cell.
 More advanced is sending the execution number in the code execute message and omitting the code if it's the same as the previous execution - I don't know if sending all the code is much of a bottleneck.

-For now living with REPLs seems fine.
+For now living with REPL behavior seems fine.

 Dynamic execution
 =================